civictheme/civictheme_xb_preview/README.md

 ## Installation:

-Follow the steps from https://github.com/phenaproxima/xb-demo project (copied below) to install the xbdemo using ddev.
-From there, this repo can be integrated.
+Use the commands below to install a clean site with civictheme_xb_preview:

 ```bash
 mkdir xb-demo